Madhuri-Panchumarti/Master--Thesis/README.md

 # Master--Thesis
 Project on forecasting commodity prices using sentiment from geopolitical news.
 Used FinBERT for sentiment analysis, XGBoost and Random Forest for classification, and LSTM for time-series forecasting.
-Achieved 76% accuracy; insights useful for trading, risk, and policy decision-making.
+Achieved 76% accuracy, insights useful for trading, risk, and policy decision-making.
 # Geopolitical Sentiment Analysis & Commodity Price Prediction

 ## Overview